RobinEliseo/academic-kickstart/content/project/TEDxCollegeOfEuropeNatolin.md

 ---
-title: TEDx College of Europe Natolin
+title: TEDx College of Europe Natolin: "Embracing Diversity"

 summary: Ted conference organised at the College of Europe, 2018

 tags:
-- TedX
+- TEDx
 - College of Europe

 date: "2018-06-00T00:00:00Z"